Spaceman1701/lighter/docs/index.rst

 reflection.
 Instead, it depends on annotation processors to provide high level constructs.
 This allows Lighter's abstractions to have close to zero cost.

+Lighter aims to be the anti-framework framework.
+Whenever possible, it achieves abstraction without magic.
+When it does use magic, Lighter focuses on making it inutitive and easy to follow.
+Lighter avoids pulling in dependencies it doesn't have to and lets the developer structure their application.
+Lighter provides abstraction without incuring performance penalties or clarity costs.

 For complete API documentation, check out the javadocs (link TBD).

 **TESE DOCS ARE STILL A WORK IN PROGRESS.**